• Skip to main content

 Instructions

-• In a microwave melt the chocolate pieces almost completely and stir in the coconut oil until smooth.
-Drizzle over the cake and decorate with lightly toasted coconut flakes.
+• *Optional: In a microwave melt the chocolate almost completely and stir in the coconut oil until smooth.
+Drizzle over the muffins and sprinkle either coconut flakes (as I have done) or dry toasted desiccated coconut.
+Enjoy!

 Notes